onkelbeh/HomeAssistantRepository/README.md

 ## To-dos
 - Publish my ESPHome Configurations
-- Add test support for Python 3.10
+- Do more tests with Python 3.10
-- Add more libraries of fix Python 3.9 support if I need it or someone asks for.
+- Add more libraries or fix Python 3.9 support if I need it or someone asks for.
 - Convince the world to not run Home Assistant with Docker (see https://xkcd.com/1988/)

 ## Experiments in progress: